FAQ

 Our goal is to make the Conference accessible to as much of the community as possible.
 The registration fee is reduced for students and we also offer a limited number of fee waivers for the Conference registration each year.
 Unfortunately, we are not able to assist with travel and lodging costs.

-HOW DOES AAC USE FUNDS RAISED THROUGH SPONSORSHIPS, DONATIONS, AND REGISTRATION FEES?
+HOW DOES AACO USE FUNDS RAISED THROUGH SPONSORSHIPS, DONATIONS, AND REGISTRATION FEES?

 The Conference is a costly event.
-We allocate every dollar raised in sponsorships, donations, and registration fees to support the Conference, and other year-round community initiatives and events.
-Our sponsorships and donations allow us to cover the cost of the Conference and keep registration fees low for our participants, without sacrificing the quality of the event.
+Any funds raised through sponsorships, donations, and registration fees are used to support the Conference, and other year-round community initiatives and events.

 AACONNECT